Behavior Chain Analysis: Why You Keep Reacting the Same Way (And How to Stop)

 How Does a Behavior Chain Actually Unfold?

-Five interconnected steps typically make up a behaviour chain; they unfold fast and without conscious awareness.
+Five interconnected steps typically make up a behavior chain; they unfold fast and without conscious awareness.

 The trigger comes first.
 Criticism, silence, or a stressful email are examples of external factors.
 Internal factors include memories, physical sensations, or obsessive thoughts.